-Implementing a sampling plan normally involves three steps: physically removing the sample from its target population, preserving the sample, and preparing the sample for analysis.
-Except for in situ sampling, we analyze a sample after removing it from its target population.
-Because sampling exposes the target population to potential contamination, the sampling device must be inert and clean.
+Implementing a sampling plan usually involves three steps: physically removing the sample from its target population, preserving the sample, and preparing the sample for analysis.
+Except for in situ sampling, we analyze a sample after we have removed it from its target population.
+Because sampling exposes the target population to potential contamination, our sampling device must be inert and clean.

-After removing a sample from its target population, there is a danger that it will undergo a chemical or physical change before we can complete its analysis.
-This is a serious problem because the sample's properties no longer are representative of the target population.
-To prevent this problem, we often preserve samples before transporting them to the laboratory for analysis.
-Even when analyzing samples in the field, preservation may still be necessary.
+Once we remove a sample from its target population, there is a danger that it will undergo a chemical or physical change before we can complete its analysis.
+This is a serious problem because the sample's properties will no longer e representative of the target population.
+To prevent this problem, we often preserve samples before we transport them to the laboratory for analysis.
+Even when we analyze a sample in the field, preservation may still be necessary.

-The initial sample is called the primary or GROSS SAMPLE, and may be a single increment drawn from the target population, or a composite of several increments.
-In many cases we cannot analyze the gross sample without first reducing the sample's particle size, converting the sample into a more readily analyzable form, or improving its homogeneity.
+The initial sample is called the primary or GROSS SAMPLE, and it may be a single increment drawn from the target population or a composite of several increments.
+In many cases we cannot analyze the gross sample without first preparing the sample for analyze by reducing the sample's particle size, by converting the sample into a more readily analyzable form, or by improving its homogeneity.